 I don’t tend to rewatch movies.
 If a film’s ending really demands a rewatch, or if a film was especially good, I might do it.
-Examples include The Prestige, Inception, The Usual Suspects, Shutter Island, and The Matrix.
-But more than twice?
-No thanks, I have better things to do.
+But most of the time, even an excellent movie only gets one watch from me.

 Jurassic Park is easily my favorite movie of all time.
 It has it all: great character development, balance of drama and humor, thrilling scenes, and DINOSAURS.

-Ocean’s 11 is just so comfortable to watch.
+Ocean’s Eleven is just so comfortable to watch.
 It’s funny, it’s groovy, it’s exciting, and it has one of the best climaxes in any heist film.
 I’d watch this on repeat just for the music, and if not that, then simply to watch Brad Pitt eat and eat and eat and eat.

 You could argue that The Bourne Identity popularized the annoying shakycam style of fight choreography, but it’s actually not that bad in the film itself.
 This movie is a quick and fun watch every time.

-4. Mean Girls (2004)
+4. Mean Girls

 One of the funniest and most quotable comedies of the 2000s.
 There’s a lot to like about it, including the performances by Rachel McAdams, Lizzy Caplan, and Amanda Seyfried…

-5. Rush Hour (1998)
+5. Rush Hour